loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 <!--
 *Loïc*

-Ah bah bravo Estelle, t'as tout cassé.

-Resource qui n'est pas une entité Doctrine
+Oh, la, la Estelle ! what have you done ?!

-=> besoin d'un custom grid data provider
+A resource which is not a Doctrine Entity needs a custom grid data provider -->
--->

 ---